 The caves are in northern Maharastra, around 400 kilometers (250 miles) from Mumbai.

 9am until sunset (around 5.30 p.m.).
 The Ajanta caves are closed on Mondays, and the Ellora caves are closed on Tuesdays.
 Both caves are open on national holidays.
-However, try to avoid visiting then as the crowds can be maddening and you won't have a peaceful experience.
+However, try to avoid visiting then (as well as weekends) as the crowds can be maddening and you won't have a peaceful experience.

 Entrance Fees and Charges:

-Admission for foreigners is $US10 for the Ajanta caves.
-The Ellora caves are free to enter except for the magnificent open air Kailasa temple which charges $US 5.
+Admission for foreigners is 250 rupees at both the Ajanta and Ellora caves.
 Children younger than 15 years are free at both places.

 Where to Stay: